athomasq/athomasq.github.io/investing/investing-in-public.md

 ### Entry Valuations

-Early-stage investing in 2021 is all about navigating the tension between two opposing truths:

-* value investing does not work in venture;
-* it's hard(er) to make money investing at high(er) valuations.

 My median entry valuation for pre-seed and seed rounds has increased every year, and I'm totally okay with that; I think it's a sign of strength.
 I'd be much less sanguine investing in an asset class where valuations declined every year.

 *image*